IBM/icp4d-telco-monitor-models-with-wml-openscale/README.md

 #### Add the Dataset

-In section `2.2 Add Dataset`, highlight the blank cell by clicking on it.
+* In section `2.2 Add Dataset`, highlight the blank cell by clicking on it.
 Click on the *10/01* button to select a specific data set.

-Choose the `Local` tab, and select the `call_drop_data_train.csv` file that you added to the project.
+* Select the `call_drop_data_train.csv` file that you added to the project.
 Under the `Insert to code` option, click `Insert Pandas DataFrame`.

 > **IMPORTANT**:  Ensure the variable name is set to `df_data_1`.